FREE WEBINAR TRAINING

 If you’ve been in business for several years and currently have physicians that refer to you, this is a great opportunity.
 Your goal is to get doctors that send 2-3 new patients per month to send just 1-2 more.

 Do orthopedists refer out or do they own their physical therapists?

-Are their GP, internal medicine, sport med, and/or physiatrists in private practice?
+- Are their GP, internal medicine, sports med, and/or physiatrists in private practice?